-- Fourth state of matter. - Similar to gas. - Particles of plasma are made of free electrons and ions. - Do not have a definite shape or a definite volume unless enclosed in a container. - Defined as electrically neutral medium of positive and negative particles. - Plasma is one of the most commonly occurring states of matter in universe. - Plasma occurs naturally in the stars. - All stars are made of plasma. - O Because of the presence of plasma stars glow. - Plasma is formed because of nuclear fusion in stars. - Our sun glows because of presence of plasma. - O Plasma TV got its name because of presence of plasma in it. - Plasma is also found in fluorescent light or neon sign. - O Plasma is formed when electricity is passed in a fluorescent tube or neon sign, which makes them glow.
+- Similar to gas. - Particles of plasma are made of free electrons and ions. - Do not have a definite shape or a definite volume unless enclosed in a container. - Defined as electrically neutral medium of positive and negative particles. - Plasma is one of the most commonly occurring states of matter in universe. - Plasma occurs naturally in the stars. - All stars are made of plasma. - Because of the presence of plasma stars glow. - Plasma is formed because of nuclear fusion in stars. - Our sun glows because of presence of plasma. - Plasma TV got its name because of presence of plasma in it. - Plasma is also found in fluorescent light or neon sign. - Plasma is formed when electricity is passed in a fluorescent tube or neon sign, which makes them glow.